-The main house at Mt Airy is very formal and not really suited for a family with young kids like the Emerys.
-Catherine and Tayloe take on the challenge of converting an extra bedroom into a casual family room where they can kick back and relax.
-But just as they are wrapping up the project, they realize they have made a very costly mistake.
+Mount Airy's formal main house isn't suited for a family with young kids, so Catherine and Tayloe work to convert an extra bedroom into a relaxing family room.
+However, just as they wrap up the project, they realize they made a costly mistake.

 Catherine and Tayloe want to create an outdoor entertaining area complete with a fire pit.
 The yard must first pass inspection from an archaeological team, and the project faces being shut down if any significant historical elements are found.

 The estate smokehouse was built in 1761, and Catherine and Tayloe want to convert the dilapidated building into a speakeasy-style bar for weddings and entertaining.
 With the expenses involved, they must get creative and repurpose items they already have.

 It's time for Catherine and Tayloe to overhaul the main suite at Mount Airy.
 They tear out most of the current bathroom, which involves replacing a makeshift attic ladder attached by a wire hanger.